 Q: How do we know that people will be hurt if they can’t get care at Planned Parenthood health centers?

 A: When patients can no longer turn to Planned Parenthood for care, there are devastating results.
 We’ve already seen them firsthand at the state level.

 In Texas, one study found that pregnancy-related deaths doubled after the state stopped reimbursing Planned Parenthood and imposed stringent funding cuts for women’s health — and 54% fewer patients in the state received care.
 In Wisconsin, fewer women could access lifesaving cancer screenings following the closure of Planned Parenthood health centers.

 We also know that people will be hurt if Planned Parenthood health centers are forced to close their doors because so many people depend on Planned Parenthood for health care.
 Think about it: An estimated one in five American women visits Planned Parenthood health centers during her lifetime.
-Without Planned Parenthood’s approximately 650 health centers across the country, many patients would not have timely access to basic preventive health care services
+Without Planned Parenthood’s over 600 health centers across the country, many patients would not have timely access to basic preventive health care services

 Bottom line: Denying health care and education to millions of teens and adults won’t make our country great.

 Denying care will only risk people’s lives and well-being, and limit their choices — all in service of an extreme agenda that Americans overwhelmingly reject.
 Politicians like Vice President Mike Pence, who’s led the charge to attack care at Planned Parenthood, would hurt those who already face significant barriers to accessing health care, and as such are some of our most vulnerable people.
 Planned Parenthood intends to do everything in its power to stop them.